Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 Step 2

-Bend your knees a little and lean forward to about a 90-degree angle.
+With a slight bend on your knees, lean forward to about a 90-degree angle.

 Step 3